finger563/webgme-hfsm/src/plugins/SoftwareGenerator/templates/c++/uml/README.md

 Directly transition to the state defined by the model and if no state exists, we must be in the final end state for the state machine and should end the state machine.

-NEED TO DETERMINE WHAT THE RIGHT WAY TO END THE STATE MACHINE IS
+Easy to generate because we know from the model what the ultimate state will be.
+Just need to properly call exit / entry actions.

 ### Choice Pseudostates